 A thermoplastic injection is intended for the production of small series from 100 to several thousand parts.
 A prototype mold is manufactured to be able to inject the plastic materials under high pressure.

 The use of an aluminum mold (instead of the commonly used steel) allows the investment costs to be reduced.
 This rapid prototyping technology is more expensive but is the most effective, because it allows plastic prototype parts made of the “real material” to be obtained.
 The parts obtained are identical to series injection-molded parts.
 They can be marketed or used in transition production.

-Technical details of injection moulding
+Technical details of injection molding

 This technology allows the production of small series with the right material.
 The applications of thermoplastic injection are very varied in the plastics industry and, in particular, cover the automotive, packaging, medical and electronics fields.
-In a field that requires many tests and certificates, such as the medical sector, thermoplastic injection can satisfy the regulatory requirements and constraints.
+In a field that requires many tests and certificates, such as the medical sector, a thermoplastic injection can satisfy the regulatory requirements and constraints.
 The parts produced are mechanically equivalent to series production.
 In addition, the thermoplastic injection manufacturing technique is used to produce parts that are very small, such as electronic components, or very large, such as car body parts.

 Value of thermoplastic injection